appressoas/cradmin_legacy/docs/viewhelpers_delete.rst

 *****
 Usage
 *****
-The :class:`django_cradmin.viewhelpers.delete.DeleteView` is just a subclass of :class:`django.views.generic.DeleteView`, so you use it just like the Django DeleteView.
+The :class:`cradmin_legacy.viewhelpers.delete.DeleteView` is just a subclass of :class:`django.views.generic.DeleteView`, so you use it just like the Django DeleteView.

 Very basic example (no security)